CHURCH FATHERS

 Recapitulation Irenaeus’s idea that it was not the resurrection, but instead Christ’s entire life, that made salvation possible.
 His church believed that Jesus reversed the effects of Adam’s sin by living through each stage of human life, reuniting it with the almighty.
 This was why he insisted Jesus lived to age 50, since it was necessary he experience life as an old man for the elderly to be saved.

 Theotokos The elevation of Mary to “Mother of God.”
-These views are nuanced, especially in the Eastern Orthodox Church today, but those labeled here go further and imply a salvivic element to Mary’s perpetual virginity.
+These views are nuanced, especially in the Eastern Orthodox Church today, but those labeled here go further and imply a salvivic element to Mary’s (often perpetual) virginity.

 Theosis The idea that the Logos became flesh so that humans could become divine.
 This theology posits that human beings are increasingly deified as they follow in Christ's footsteps.
 The Eastern Orthodox Church still holds a version of this belief today.